mihaialexandrescu/simpledeployment/README.md

 * A running Kubernetes cluster and `kubectl`

-* An Ingress Controller is running in the cluster and, in the current implementation, only the [`nginx` Ingress Controller](https://kubernetes.github.io/ingress-nginx/) is supported.
+* The [`nginx` Ingress Controller](https://kubernetes.github.io/ingress-nginx/) is running in the cluster.
   * To deploy it you can use the quickstart guide [here](https://kubernetes.github.io/ingress-nginx/deploy/)
   * To expose the Ingress Controller outside the Kubernetes cluster you can use a Service of type LoadBalancer (for instance locally with MetalLB) or a NodePort.
-  * If the public port of the Ingress Controller has been changed from 443, it must be also configured in the simpleDeployment Custom Resource for this Operator.
+  * If the public port of the Ingress Controller has been changed from 443, it must be also configured in the CustomResource Spec to be accoundted for by the Operator.

 * To manage TLS certificates, the Operator assumes:
   * there is a `Cert-Manager` instance running
   * that a `ClusterIssuer` cluster-scoped resource named `ca-issuer` has been configured
-  * that a CA Certificate and CA Key have been uploaded in a Secret inside the same namespace as the Cert-Manager Pods and is referenced by the ClusterIssuer according to [this docs page](https://cert-manager.io/docs/configuration/ca/).
+  * that a CA Certificate and CA Key have been uploaded in a Secret inside the same namespace as the Cert-Manager Pods and is referenced by the `ClusterIssuer` according to [this docs page](https://cert-manager.io/docs/configuration/ca/).
-    * a working example for local development is present in the `examples-deploy/kind-with-lb/start.sh` file (along other example setup steps)
+    * a working example for local development is present in the [`examples-deploy/kind-with-lb/start.sh`](examples-deploy/kind-with-lb/start.sh) file (along other example setup steps)

 * SSL Passthrough (to extend HTTPS to the Pod) is currently not supported (missing annotation and certificate management logic for the application's Pods).